Skip to main content

 # Handle scout_webhook format

-if 'event' in payload and payload['event_type'] == 'scout_update':
+if payload.get('event_type') == 'scout_update':

 scout_name = payload['scout']['display_name']